Photo credit: Ben Wicks, Unsplash.

 As soon as they can walk

 As soon as your little one can walk, they can run!
-This is the perfect time to instil good habits such as stopping at the kerb, waiting for the green man, checking for traffic even if the green man appears and holding your hand when walking near roads.
+This is the perfect time to instill good habits such as stopping at the kerb, waiting for the green man, checking for traffic even if the green man appears and holding your hand when walking near roads.

 Primary school age

 When children are of school age it’s time to teach them the whole routine for crossing the road safely so they can memorise it.
-Encourage them to always find a safe place to cross, such as a zebra crossing or the traffic lights, stop at the kerb, look left and right twice over, cross the road if it’s clear and never to run across the run.
+Encourage them to always find a safe place to cross, such as a zebra crossing or the traffic lights, stop at the kerb, look left and right twice over, cross the road if it’s clear and never to run across the road.

 They may also start to play outside with friends as they grow – so you’ll need to teach them where their boundaries are.
 Make sure they stay close to the house in an area where they don’t need to cross any roads.